- Studying on The Teaching Musician programme

 The Teaching Musician programme sits under course code 500P.
 You will need to quote this code when submitting an application through UCAS Conservatoires.

 Once you have decided which route you wish to take through the programme and your preferred duration, this should be included in your personal statement within the application form (see the diagram of routes through the programme above).
-You may be eligible for a postgraduate loan to help with programme fees if you wish to undertake the MA (please note that the PG Cert and PG Dip alone are not eligible for postgraduate loans).
+You may be eligible for a postgraduate loan to help with programme fees if you wish to undertake the MA (please note that the PG Cert alone is not eligible for postgraduate loans).
 More information and eligibility.